Welcome to today's edition of the Rush 24-7 podcast.

 Obviously, the Bush administration doesn't want New Orleans rebuilt and constituted as it was.

-Congressman William Jefferson, Democrat Louisiana, has been selected by the Democratic Congressional Caucus to lead a delegation from Capitol Hill on a tour of New Orleans next week to quote, join in prayer with the people of the region to reflect and remember.
+Congressman William Jefferson, Democrat Louisiana, has been selected by the Democratic Congressional Caucus to lead a delegation from Capitol Hill on a tour of New Orleans next week to, quote, join in prayer with the people of the region to reflect and remember.

 Who wants to remember it?

-Who wants you think the people that live down there want to relive this?
+You think the people that live down there want to relive this?

-Maybe that's not what's gonna happen.
+Maybe that's not what's going to happen.

 This is my fashionable uptown neighborhood.

-This is where the National Guard vehicle got stuck in the mud while I was inside my house for an entire hour trying to get uh the some items I desperately needed out of my freezer and my microwave.
+This is where the National Guard vehicle got stuck in the mud while I was inside my house for an entire hour trying to get some items I desperately needed out of my freezer and my microwave.

-Uh and and uh this is this is how I got out of there.
+And this is how I got out of there.

 And while all this was going on, this is the bridge where people were desperately waving to be picked up by helicopters that were actually ferrying me out of my uptown neighborhood with whatever it was I pulled out of my microwave in there.

-Coming next, uh Rocky Vaccarella, man who lost his home in um a hurricane Katrina, met with the president in the Oval Orifice today, and following the Oval Orifice meeting, they went out and met the press in a brief press conference.
+Coming next, Rocky Vacarella, man who lost his home in Hurricane Katrina, met with the president in the Oval Orifice today.

 We have the audio tape standing by.